 100.00 Sports Facilities Buildings and Outside Facilities

 Sports Facilities buildings and outside facilities are multi-purpose and meet the varied needs of the campus and the community.
-MSU facilities** scheduled by the Sports Facilities Department are listed below.
+MSU facilities scheduled by the Sports Facilities Department are listed below.

 Exceptions: * are coordinated with the Athletic Department ** are scheduled with the Health & Human Development Department *** are coordinated with the Recreation Sports and Fitness Department **** are coordinated with the Bobcat Ticket Office